 Step 5: Bake at 350º F for 30 minutes.

-To see if they are done baking, insert a toothpick into the center of the muffin.
+To see if the gluten free cinnamon apple muffins are done baking, insert a toothpick into the center of the muffin.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the muffins need to bake longer.
+If you see batter or crumbs, the muffins need to be baked longer.
 The muffin tops will have a pale golden brown color.

 Step 6: Carefully remove the muffins from the oven to a cooling rack.

 No, you can leave the peels on the apples for added fiber.
-Plus, leaving them on will save you a little bit of time prepping too.
-That is what is great about this apple muffin recipe, you can personalize it to meet your tastes.
+Plus, leaving them on will save you some time prepping, too.
+That is great about this apple muffin recipe.
+You can personalize it to meet your tastes.

 Yes, you can freeze these apple cinnamon muffins.
-The best way to freeze them is to individually wrap them in plastic wrap or place them in a freezer bag.
+The best way to freeze them is to individually wrap them in plastic or a freezer bag.

-Once they are all packaged separately, then put them all in a larger airtight container.
+Once they are all packaged separately, please put them in a larger airtight container.
 This will keep them fresher and prevent freezer burn.
-To thaw, you can just place them on the counter until they are ready to eat.
+You can place them on the counter to thaw until they are ready to eat.

 Reader Review: